Abhisheksjp123/Notes/AIML_Notes/SQL for Data Analyst/related/General SELECT statements.md

 8. Sorting values with ==ORDER BY==

-Ex. find top 5 smart phones by samsung with the highest price
+Ex. find top 5 smart phones by Samsung with the highest price
 ```
 SELECT model, price
 FROM campusx.smartphones